myfriendscallmelizz/Knightly-s-Whimsical-Adventures-Project/README.md

 This is a demo version of a platformer game.
 In this game you play as Knightly who has been transported to an unknown location through a mage attack on the kingdom.
 You need to help Knightly find his way back to the kingdom through completing various levels.
 Are you up to the task?<br/>

 ### How to play
-This demo is available to be played on Windows only
+Unfortunately as this game is only a demo it isn't available to be played at the moment.

 ### Gameplay Examples
 ![Knightly's Whimsical Adventures 2024_09_21 14_18_02](https://github.com/user-attachments/assets/d2260635-d67c-4c87-8ef0-c14ef76b2c63)